-You must request mediation or a due process hearing before 15 days from receipt of the written notice have passed (see Native Language and Written Notice sections).
+You must request mediation or a due process hearing after receipt of the written notice (see Native Language and Written Notice sections).
 To request mediation or a due process hearing, you must put your request in writing and send it to the Department of Education and the school district.
 A mediation/due process hearing request form is included at the end of this booklet.
 While the disagreement is being resolved, your child's current placement and services will remain the same.
-This is called a "stay-put."
+This is called "stay-put."

-If you disagree with the proposed action and you do not inform the school district of your disagreement by requesting mediation or a due process hearing, the proposed action will start after the 15 days have passed.
+If you disagree with the proposed action and you do not inform the school district of your disagreement by requesting mediation or a due process hearing, the proposed action may be implemented.